 It wasn’t long after its cancellation that a growing groundswell of fans organized their efforts and began a campaign to return Star Trek to the airwaves.
 The fan base grew large, a considerable accomplishment in the years before the Internet.

-By my count, there are five legitimate Star Trek series:
+By our count, there are five legitimate Star Trek series:

 2. The Next Generation